 Advance arrangement with homeowners and industry has allowed Clifton R. Musser Professor of Hydrology Jim Saiers to launch the first ever study of groundwater quality impacts before, during, and after hydraulic fracturing of a new natural gas well in the Marcellus shale of Pennsylvania’s Susquehanna County.

 By siting monitoring wells directly above where fracturing is planned, and drawing water from the same aquifer that overlies the fractured zone and which serves residents, Saiers expects to produce a robust data set that will discriminate between natural and manmade impacts on drinking water supplies and help answer persistent questions around the controversial technology.

 Such a simple before-and-after testing strategy has never been done in conjunction with shale-gas exploration.
-The study – seeded with a $100,000 grant from the Yale Climate and Energy Institute and matched by $400,000 raised by the YCEI Advisory Board – could be easily and inexpensively replicated in shale gas plays around the country, Saiers says, wherever resource potential and drinking water concerns conflict.
+The study – seeded with a $100,000 grant from the Yale Climate and Energy Institute and more than matched by another $570,000 raised, in part, through assistance of the YCEI Advisory Board – could be easily and inexpensively replicated in shale gas plays around the country, Saiers says, wherever resource potential and drinking water concerns conflict.